 - The “Full System” is an engine back option, replacing the entire factory exhaust system with a set of performance extractors, high flow cats, and our cat back system.
 This is an ideal option if your factory cats have failed (a common issue on vehicles with over 100,000km on them), or if you are looking to fit a supercharger.

-- The “Cat Back” system runs from the primary cats back, in dual 2.5″ mandrel bent pipe-work, with two resonated pipes up the front, into single 3″ pipe-work, with two straight-through glass packed mufflers to keep the noise down.
+- The “Cat Back” system runs from the cats back, in dual 2.5″ mandrel bent pipe-work, into single 3″ pipe-work, with two straight-through glass packed mufflers to keep the noise down.

 - The “centre muffler delete” retains the front and rear section of the factory exhaust, but still gives the benefit of bigger pipe work off the cats, and a straight through centre muffler.

-The result is a fantastic sounding exhaust note, that is not loud at all and far from instrusive inside the cabin.
-Best of all, the free-flowing design gives a dynoed increase of up to 22hp, while simultaneously reducing fuel consumption by up to 4L/100km.
+The result is a fantastic sounding exhaust note, that is not loud at all and far from intrusive inside the cabin.
 For those chasing a bit more of a note, our “medium” noise level options run a hotdog resonator in the centre section, replacing the muffler.
 However, this does lead to an increase in interior noise.
 If you are towing or want to keep things quiet inside the cab, we’d recommend our quiet option.

 The system has been specially developed with a 2 piece rear section design to allow fitment to vehicles with a long range tank.